telecombcn-dl/2018-dlai-team10/index.md

 - **Time Optimization:**

-- **Challenge Adaptation**:
+- **Challenge Adaptation**: If in the future it was intended to compete in the Kaggle competition (or just to compare the results with the competition's leaderboard), many things should be changed.
+To begin with, the evaluation metrich should be changed to the Mean Average Precision at 3 (which is the one the competition performs) instead of the general accuracy.
+Furthermore, all the data provided by the competition should be used instead of a reduced version of just 10 of the more than 300 classes available.
+Moreover, we assume that to obtain competitive results, other models and architectures should also be considered.

-- **Deeper and enhanced analysis of the implemented models:** real-time losses and accuracy plots, computation of a confusion matrix...), new proposals to try different methods, or simply curiosity.
+- **Deeper and enhanced analysis of the implemented models:** The Notebooks created could be enhanced by creating better tools to analyse the obtained results such as real-time losses and accuracy plots, computation of a confusion matrix and so on.

 - **Extracted features thorough study:** Deep analysis of how the format of the input data affects the extracted features of each model implementing an encoder/decoder (PONÇ).